-Why is My Dog Protective of the Car?
+Why Does My Dog Bark When People Come Near the Car?

 What can I do to stop my dog from acting protective of the car?
 Many dogs become more aroused when dogs or other people come near the car, and dog owners wonder why this happens.
 There are several theories behind this behavior.

-- Dogs are trying to just keep dogs and people away from their "turf"
+- They are trying to keep dogs and people away from their "turf."

-- The may feel ''trapped'' in a car and therefore feel like engaging more in a "fight" since their flight option is removed.
+- They may feel ''trapped'' in a car and therefore feel more like engaging in a "fight" since their "flight" option is removed.

-- Some dogs, on the other hand, may develop what's known as ''barrier frustration."
-Since they are impeded from getting to the person or dog due to the car acting as a barrier, these dogs get frustrated and bark.
+- They may have developed what's known as ''barrier frustration."
+Since they are impeded from getting to the person or dog due to the car acting as a barrier, they become frustrated and bark.

-Many people assume the dog is protecting the car, but good protection dogs act protectively only when there is a real threat, not regular people coming and going out of stores.
+Many people assume their dog is simply protecting their car, but good protection dogs act protective only when there is a real threat—not when regular people are coming and going out of stores.

-The assumptions for acting protective of the car can be many.
-Regardless, of the cause, just as dogs being protective on walks or barking at the mailman, a dog acting protective of a car is often a dog's attempt to send the other dog away or person away, indeed, in most cases, the behavior stops until the dog or person is out of sight.
-Mission accomplished for the dog!
+Regardless of the cause, just like a dog being protective on walks or barking at the mailman, a dog acting protective of a car is often an attempt to send another dog or person away.
+Indeed, in most cases, the behavior doesn't stop until the interloping dog or person is out of sight.
+This is mission accomplished for the dog!